Author of the novels STRAW MAN, FEVER, GRAY, and BLACK

 "Fever kept me turning page after page and not going to bed as early as I should.
 Loved all of the details about the jungle adventure.
 Felt like I was right there in the village at times!
 Anxiously awaiting David's next book."

 David Kettlehake’s fascination with reading began at a very young age.
-Even though his father was a minister and his mother was a social worker and money was tight, his parents never said no to books.
+His father was a Lutheran minister and his mother was a social worker but, even though money was tight, his parents never said no to books.
 He still vividly remembers reading under the covers at night with a flashlight, while listening for the footfalls of his parents telling him (for the last time!) to go to sleep.

 The first book he ever checked out of a library was Robert A. Heinlein’s Rocket Ship Galileo, back in elementary school.
 But as often as not, he could be found reading an Alistair MacClean thriller, or horror short stories from H.P.
 Lovecraft.
 Other science fiction and fantasy novels came later, and even now the books he picks up are from genres all across the board.